The flags of Cuba and Venezuela

 But what is the best definition of socialism?
 I prefer the one articulated by Paul B. Skousen in his work, The Naked Socialist: “Socialism is government force to control and change society.”
 He goes on to say the one main goal of socialists is to put themselves in charge.
 That’s it.
 Socialism seeks to control as many aspects of peoples’ lives as possible.
 It is not just a simple economic theory over the ownership of the means of production that rivals capitalism.
 It starts with control of the economy and continues until complete control over the individual is accomplished.

-Skousen discusses other pillars of socialism, each of which runs contrary to America’s founding ideals: There is always an all-powerful ruler, usually an individual but sometimes a small group.
+Skousen discusses other pillars of socialism, each of which runs contrary to America’s founding ideals: There is always an all-powerful ruler, usually an individual, but sometimes a small group.
 The government picks society’s winners and losers, not the merit of the individual.
 Equal results, not equal opportunity, is an aim of socialism, no matter how harmful those results are.
-The government can regulate anything, from what one eats, to one’s career, to the number of children one is allowed to have.
+The government can regulate anything, from what one eats to one’s career to the number of children one is allowed to have.
 Force is a constant fear factor in socialist societies to make the population comply.
 Information is tightly controlled, with only government-authorized “truths” allowed to be uttered publicly.
-There is a constant disparagement of anything old, including a country’s own history, and the glorification of the socialists’ “new” ideas.
+There is a constant disparagement of anything old, including a country’s history, and the glorification of the socialists’ “new” ideas.
 Finally, only individual rights that don’t threaten the controlling power are tolerated, and these rights are constantly changing based on the whims of the government.

 Americans don’t have to look very far to see the failures of socialism.
 The plights of Cuba and Venezuela should serve as a warning for all Americans.